About the Artist:

 Artist Statement:

-For years I have been intrigued by discarded objects and images, regarding them as potent and poetic cultural artifacts.
-Acting in the role of a bricoleur, I collected, and categorized these materials with the rationale that they were source material for my artistic practice.
-I have also been given a number of rich archives – collections of material ranging from medical slides to transparencies and postcards.
-The idea of retrieving objects, materials and remnants and giving them new meaning through a process of recombination and appropriation certainly has its historic precedents.
-However this strategy takes on new relevance in today’s society – a “remix” culture characterized by recycling, quoting, borrowing, sampling, mixing and recontexualizing.
+I’ve long been intrigued by discarded objects and found images, regarding them as potent and poetic cultural artifacts.
+Acting in the role of a bricoleur, for years I collected and categorized these materials as resources for my artistic practice.
+The idea of appropriating objects, detritus and illustrative material and giving them new meaning through a process of recombination has historic precedents in the genres of collage and assemblage, however this strategy takes on new relevance in today’s society – a “remix” culture characterized by recycling, sampling, mixing and recontexualizing.